somsakc/docker-phpipam/README.md

 # phpIPAM Docker Container
 The project is porting phpIPAM to run as Docker container.
 It is initially available on Raspberry Pi 2/3 platform first.
 Refer to source of phpIPAM from https://phpipam.net.

-You can get docker image from Docker hup at https://hub.docker.com/r/mbixtech/arm32v7-phpipam/.
+You can get docker image from Docker hub at https://hub.docker.com/r/mbixtech/arm32v7-phpipam/.

 # Usage
 ## Alternative 1: Manaul Run